tc39/proposal-pattern-matching/README.md

 example, `${myVariable}`, `${"foo-" + restOfString}`, or `${getValue()}`.

 At runtime, the expression inside the `${}` is evaluated.
-If it resolves to an object with a method named `Symbol.matcher`, that method is invoked, and matching proceeds with the [custom matcher protocol](#custom-matcher-protocol) semantics.
-If it resolves to anything else (typically a primitive, a `Symbol`, or an object without a `Symbol.matcher` function), then the pattern matches if the [matchable](#matchable) is [`SameValue`](https://tc39.es/ecma262/#sec-samevalue) with the result.
+If it resolves to an object with a method named `Symbol.customMatcher`, that method is invoked, and matching proceeds with the [custom matcher protocol](#custom-matcher-protocol) semantics.
+If it resolves to anything else (typically a primitive, a `Symbol`, or an object without a `Symbol.customMatcher` function), then the pattern matches if the [matchable](#matchable) is [`SameValue`](https://tc39.es/ecma262/#sec-samevalue) with the result.

-Interpolation patterns can use [`with`-chaining](#with-chaining) to further match against the `value` key of the object returned by the `Symbol.matcher` method.
+Interpolation patterns can use [`with`-chaining](#with-chaining) to further match against the `value` key of the object returned by the `Symbol.customMatcher` method.

 ### Array Pattern